Frontline Ukraine: Crisis in the Borderlands

 The Nazis Next Door: How America Became a Safe Haven for Hitler’s Men

 You can purchase the book here.
 Read an excerpt here.
-Listen to an interview on NPR Radio (Fresh Air) with Eric Lichtblau, 39 minutes, investigative reporter with the New York Times and author of the newly published book: NPR Radio, Nov.
+Listen to an interview on NPR Radio (Fresh Air) with author Eric Lichtblau (39 minutes) here: NPR Radio, Nov.
 5, 2014.
 Also at that link is background information on the book and its subject matter.
 Author Eric Lichtblau is an investigative reporter for The New York Times.
 In 2006, he won a Pulitzer Prize with James Risen for their stories on the National Security Agency’s secret surveillance of American citizens.

-Introduction to the interview with book author on NPR:
+Introduction by NPR to its interview with book author:

 ‘Most Americans knew little about the Nazis among them.
 And then in 1979, media reports and congressional interest finally spurred the creation of a Nazi-hunting unit with the Justice Department.
 That prompted the first wave of Nazi-hunting, Lichtblau says.
 “You had teams of lawyers and investigators and historians at the Justice Department who began … looking at hundreds and hundreds of names of suspected Nazis and Nazi collaborators who were living all around the country, in Queens, in Baltimore, in Florida and Chicago,” he says.